IreneKilgannon/Computer-Infrastructure/README.md

 5. Create a [GitHub account](https://github.com).

-6. Open Cmder (or the terminal of Visual Studio Code) and enter the following to clone the repository from GitHub onto your own machine:
+6. Open Cmder (or the terminal of Visual Studio Code) and enter the following to clone the repository from GitHub to your local machine:

     `git clone https://github.com/IreneKilgannon/computer_infrastructure.git`

 ## How to Use This Repository

-After the repository has been cloned, GitHub Codespaces can be used to replicate the tasks part of the assignment.
-Some of the commands used for the tasks will not run in a Windows environment.
+After cloning the repository, GitHub Codespaces can be used to replicate the tasks part of the assignment.
+Some of the commands used will not run in a Windows environment.

-To run the project, GitHub Actions in the repository is used.
-Select the workflow, Daily Weather Data Script in the sidebar of GitHub actions and click the 'Run workflow" button to trigger the workflow manually.
+The project is run with GitHub Actions.
+In GitHub Actions, select Daily Weather Data Script and click 'Run workflow" to trigger the workflow manually.

 # Create a GitHub codespace.

 [GitHub Codespaces](https://github.com/features/codespaces) uses Visual Studio Code in a Linux environment.
-The command line (terminal) was used to run the commands for the tasks and project.
+The terminal of Visual Studio Code within GitHub Codespaces was used for the tasks.

 * In your GitHub account, create a GitHub repository.
-GitHub have a short guide on how to [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).
+GitHub has a short guide on how to [create a new repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/quickstart-for-repositories).

-There are a number of ways to create a new codespace in your GitHub repository.
+There are several ways to create a new codespace in your GitHub repository.

-* From the side bar, as shown in the image below.
+* From the sidebar, as shown in the image below.

 <img src="img/codespaces_a.png" alt="drawing" width="200"/>

-Clicking on Codespaces, will bring you to a window that displays any codespaces that have been created.
+Clicking on Codespaces will bring you to a window that displays any codespaces that have been created.
 Clicking on the green 'New codespace' will create a new codespace in your repository.

 * Directly from the repository.
-Click on the green code button, followed by Codespaces tab.
+Click on the green code button, followed by the Codespaces tab.
 Clicking `Create codespace on main` will create a new codespace.
 Created Codespaces can be accessed from here too.

 <img src="img/codespaces.png" alt="drawing" width="500"/>

-When you are finished working in the codespace, it is important to disconnect the codespace as it will continue running until it times out due to inactivity.
-Charges could be incurred unless it is disconnected.
+When you are finished working in the codespace, it is important to disconnect the codespace.
+It will continue running until it times out due to inactivity.
+Charges could be incurred if it is not disconnected.
 Closing the browser tab does not stop the codespace.

 <img src="img/stop_codespace.png" alt="drawing" width="300"/>

-Tip: If you are switching between the virtual machine on GitHub Codespaces to working on your local machine, in either the terminal of VSCode or Cmder perform a `git pull` in the computer_infrastructure directory.
-Also, after a new json file has been pushed by GitHub Actions to the repository, a `git pull` is needed to sync GitHub Codespaces with the repository.
+Tip: If you are switching between the virtual machine on GitHub Codespaces to your local machine, in either the terminal of VSCode or Cmder perform a `git pull` in the computer_infrastructure directory.
+Also, after a new JSON file has been pushed by GitHub Actions to the repository, a `git pull` is needed to sync GitHub Codespaces with the repository.

 [Quickstart for GitHub codespaces](https://docs.github.com/en/codespaces/getting-started/quickstart)

 ## Dependencies

-Currently there are no special packages or libraries required.
-Any dependencies will be added to `requirements.txt` that is found in the root of the repository.
+Currently, no special packages or libraries are required.
+Any dependencies will be added to `requirements.txt` which is at the root of the repository.

 ## Project